UsmanJ/flight-site/README.md

 Installation:
 -------------

-Check the front end and back end folders for instructions on how to get them running individually.
+Check the front-end and back-end folders for instructions on how to get them running individually.